x

 • promotes excellence in the profession.

-The BSIA is the trade association for the professional security industry in the UK, representing a wide range of companies operating in the security industry.
-Its members are responsible for more than 70% of privately provided UK security products and services (by turnover).
-This includes the manufacturing, distribution and installation of electronic and physical security equipment and the provision of security guarding and consultancy services.
+70% of BSIA members are responsible for UK security products and services (by turnover) in the private sector; including manufacturing, distribution and installation of electronic and physical security equipment and the provision of frontline security and consultancy services.

 The United Kingdom Crowd Management Association (UKCMA) was founded in 2001 and encompasses crowd safety and security professionals and academics, who are all committed to improving standards across the industry and sharing learnings from event sites across the world.